samoylenkodmitry/s-a--m.github.io/_posts/2020-10-05-concurrent_skip_list_set.md

 ---
 # What's the difference
 Those two collections are all sorted and very useful when you need to maintain some order in dynamically filled data.
-However when concurrency takes place there is a gotcha.
+However, when concurrency takes place there is a gotcha.
 We have a choice: use manual synchronization or use ConcurrentSkipListSet from java.concurrent package.

 # My case
-I have a task that gets episodes from server in a bulk operation.
-For example, when there is a 800 episodes total it makes 8 asynchronious requests 100 episodes each.
+I have a task that gets episodes from a server in a bulk operation.
+For example, when there is an 800 episodes total it makes 8 asynchronous requests 100 episodes each.
 Resulting list of episodes needs to be sorted and displayed on the client side.

 Code for manual synchronizations looks like this: